United Nations General Assembly Second Committee: Reporting bodies

 The committee has five main bodies that report through it to the General Assembly.
 Two programmes: the United Nations Environment Programme and the United Nations Human Settlements Programme, as well as the governing bodies of the three Rio conventions: the Convention on Biological Diversity (CBD), the Convention to Combat Desertification (UNCCD) and the Framework Convention on Climate Change (UNFCCC).

 Working methods

 The work of the committee usually begins in early October and ends sometime by the end of November, though extensions are often granted to allow the committee to continue its work until early to mid-December.
 Its work is split into two main stages: (1) general debate and (2) action on individual items.
 The first stage, the general debate, lasts up to one week and begins with a keynote address by an invited speaker.
-The second stage last around four weeks, and is usually when negotiations on draft proposals are conducted.
+The second stage lasts around four weeks, and is usually when negotiations on draft proposals are conducted.

 The committee also meets annually in a joint meeting with the Economic and Social Council.

 Bureau

-The following make up the bureau of the Second Committee for the 76th Session of the General Assembly:
+The following make up the bureau of the Second Committee for the 79th Session of the General Assembly: